exercism/rust/CODE_OF_CONDUCT.md

 If you say something that is found offensive, and you are called out on it, try to:

-- Listen without interruption.
+- Listen without interruption
-- Believe what the person is saying & do not attempt to disqualify what they have to say.
+- Believe what the person is saying & do not attempt to disqualify what they have to say
-- Ask for tips / help with avoiding making the offense in the future.
+- Ask for tips / help with avoiding making the offense in the future
-- Apologize and ask forgiveness.
+- Apologize and ask forgiveness

 ## History